Center for Science Learning

 Public Programs Coordinator

-Education: Catherine has an Associate of Science in Zookeeping from Santa Fe College and Bachelor’s from UF’s Liberal Arts and Science Interdisciplinary Degree program.
+Education: Catherine has an associate of science in Zookeeping from Santa Fe College and bachelor’s from UF’s Liberal Arts and Science Interdisciplinary Degree program.

 Experience: Catherine previously worked in the Florida Museum’s Interpretation Department at Dickinson Hall.
 She returns to her museum roots after 25 years with the Jacksonville Zoo and Gardens Education Department.

-Florida Museum Projects: ButterflyFest coordination, public program development, assist with exhibit development
+Florida Museum Projects: All public program offerings